cardeol/devart-template/project_summary.md

 <b>Webcams</b> are almost universal and are included even the cheapest laptops.
 That, and a good internet browser.

-It <b>should involve physically and emotionally the user</b>.
+It <b>should involve the user physically and emotionally</b>.
 We involve the user physically by using the their own image (selfies is the term/idiom of the moment).
 We involve the user emotionally by transforming their image into something that trigger memories.

 ### Premises ###